davidam/damegender/README.md

     David gender is male
      363559  males for David from INE.es
     0 females for David from INE.es

-    # Detect gender from a name from multiple dataset
-    $ python3 main.py David --total="all"
-    David gender is male
-    375099 males and 9 females from all census (INE + Uk census + USA census)

     # Detect gender from a name only using machine learning (experimental way)
     $ python3 main.py Mesa --ml=nltk